 If all of this sounds like too much hassle for you, you should consider hiring an event planner or finding a venue with a dedicated events team or in-house party planner.
 These are professionals and will know all the things to consider and what trends to keep an eye out for.

 Consider shared Christmas parties

-Need inspiration for a theme for your Christmas party?
-Here are the very best Christmas party themes (plus why they are so great)
+Need inspiration for a venue for your Christmas party?
+Here are a few of the very best large Christmas party venues in London, and the best small Christmas party venues in London to get you started.